-- 21. When certain payments are to be made upon shipment of equipment or materials (see chapter VII, "Price and payment conditions") or when the risk of loss of or damage to the equipment or materials is to pass from the contractor to the purchaser upon shipment (see chapter XIV, "Passing of risk"), the contract might provide for inspection of the equipment and materials by the purchaser upon shipment.
+- 21. When certain payments are to be made upon shipment of equipment or materials (see chapter VII, "Price and payment conditions", paragraph 70) or when the risk of loss of or damage to the equipment or materials is to pass from the contractor to the purchaser upon shipment (see chapter XIV, "Passing of risk", paragraph 12), the contract might provide for inspection of the equipment and materials by the purchaser upon shipment.
 In addition to covering the equipment and materials, the inspection might cover their packing, in particular if the risk of loss or damage during the transport is to be borne by the purchaser.
 The contractor might be obligated to give reasonable advance notice to the purchaser when and where the equipment and materials will be available for inspection. - 22.
 Where equipment and materials are to be inspected, the contractor may be obligated under the contract to dispatch them only after the inspection has been conducted or after the purchaser, despite timely notification, has failed to conduct the inspection within a period of time to be specified in the contract.
 The parties may agree that the inspection is to be conducted by a specified independent organization at the cost either of the purchaser or the contractor.
 The contract may require a certificate of the organization confirming that no defects were discovered during the inspection, and the contractor may be obligated to dispatch the equipment and materials only after the issue of the certificate.
-If defects are discovered, the purchaser may be entitled to stop the shipment and require their cure (see chapter XVIII, "Delay, defects and other failures to perform"). - 23.
+If defects are discovered, the purchaser may be entitled to stop the shipment and require their cure (see chapter XVIII, "Delay, defects and other failures to perform", paragraph 28). - 23.
 As an alternative to inspection prior to shipment, the contract may require that the inspection take place upon the arrival of the equipment and materials on the site.
 This procedure might be adopted in cases when payments are to be made or the passing of the risk is to occur at that time.
 In addition, inspection upon arrival might be agreed upon by the parties if the equipment and materials are to be taken over by the purchaser at the time of arrival on the site.
 The inspection may facilitate the identification of defects for which the contractor is liable and the preservation of potential rights against the carrier for loss of or damage to the equipment and materials during transport.
-The consequences of a failure by the purchaser to inspect, or to notify in time defects discovered during the inspection, are discussed in chapter VIII, "Supply of equipment and materials".
+The consequences of a failure by the purchaser to inspect, or to notify in time, defects discovered during the inspection, are discussed in chapter VIII, "Supply of equipment and materials", paragraph 20, and the remedies which the purchaser may have in respect of discovered defects are discussed in chapter XVIII, "Delay, defects and other failures to perform", paragraphs 8 and 30 to 32.